ThePat02/force-directed-graph-godot/README.md

 #### Features
 - 2D implementation of a Force-Directed Graph
 - Flexible and easy to use Graph Nodes that can be extended and customized
+- Editor UI for adding new nodes to your graph
 - Real-time graph simulation in the editor (optional)

 #### Supported Versions